 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 If you want the very best training available in Computer Science you can't do better than University of California - Berkeley.
-Compsci students from University of California - Berkeley receive an earnings boost of about 49.0% above the typical income of computer science graduates.
+Grads of the compsci program state that they receive average early career earnings of compsci and mid-career earnings of $141,951.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.

 It's hard to find a better school than California Polytechnic State University - San Luis Obispo if you wish to pursue Computer Science as a major.
-After graduating, CompSci students generally make about $66,078 in the first five years of their career.
+California Polytechnic State University - San Luis Obispo computer science students receive 26.3% more than the average compsci graduate.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 It's difficult to beat University of San Francisco if you want to pursue Computer Science as a major.
-Students who graduate from this program report average early career earnings of compsci and mid-career earnings of $120,971.
+University of San Francisco computer science graduates make 22.1% more than the typical compsci graduate.
 Positioned in San Francisco, California, this college is a sound final choice for students who enjoy the joy of a substantial city.

 It's difficult to beat Sonoma State University if you wish to study Computer Science.
 After graduation, CompSci students typically earn an average of $62,438 in the first five years of their career.
 It is placed in the suburban region of Rohnert Park, California.